beyondpie/GIFT/README.md

 ## Need to Do
 1. Update the original data (i.e., drug-protein interactions, protien-domain relationship.)
 2. Try different kinds of drug chemical substructures.
-3. Write the R package.
+3. Write the PYTHON and R package.